ULRICH (RICK) FRANZEN, FAIA (1921-2012)

 1963 - The Harold and Elayne Bernstein House, aka Hillcrest House, 13 Jordan Drive, Great Neck NY.
 Commissioned around 1961.
 B/W photos by Joseph Molitor; structural engineer, Vladimir Busch; built by Burton J. Saks.
-Featured in Architectural Record November 1963; Architectural Record Houses of 1968.
+Featured in Architectural Record, November 1963; Architectural Record Houses of 1968.
 Remodeled in 1989 by architect R. Scott Akins and builder Tony Mile.
 Sold in 2004 to Steven and Jill Swartz.

-Around 1963 - The John Notman House, 7 Windemere Park Extension, Manchester MA.
+Around 1963 - The John Notman House, 7 Windemere Park Extension, Manchester-by-the-Sea MA.
 Photos by Ezra Stoller.
 Deeded to David Notman.
 Sold in 2010.
 Destroyed around 2011.

 1960 - The Melvin and Shirley Elliott House, 505 Pound Ridge Road, Bedford NY.
 Structural engineer, Vladimir Busch; built by Andrew Zuccare; photos by Ben Schnall.
 Featured in Architectural Record, November 1963.
 Status unknown.

-1962 - The Castle House, 800 Pequot Avenue, New London CT.
+1962 - The James Castle House, 800 Pequot Avenue, New London CT.
 Structural, William Atlas; built by George C. Field and F. W. Brown; HVAC, John Prieto; photos by Ezra Stoller.
-Featured in Architectural Record Houses 1962.
+Featured in Architectural Record Houses of 1962.
 Renovated around 2005 by Schappacher White Ltd. Sold in 2001 to Lawrence Greenberg.
 Sold in 2012 to Donald and Bonita Waesche.

 Around 1963 - The Virginia Hubbard Addition, 125 Weaver Street, Greenwich CT.
-Featured in Architectural Record Houses 1963.
+Featured in Architectural Record Houses of 1963.
 Built by Emil Toikka; engineer, Vladimir Busch.
 Sold in 1997 to Charles and Diana Revson.

 1963 - House in Hewlett Harbor NY.
-Featured in Architectural Record November 1963.
+Featured in Architectural Record, November 1963.
 Structural engineer, Vladimir Busch; photo, Bill Maris for Ezra Stoller.
-Status unknown.
 Unsure if built.

-1963 - The Malcolm K. Fleschner House, Westport CT.
+1963 - The Malcolm King Fleschner House, 8 Stony Point Road, Westport CT.
 Featured in: Architectural Record, November 1963; Architectural Record Houses of 1964.
-Built by Ernest Rau; structural engineer, Vladimir Busch; job captain Samuel Nylen; photos by Ezra Stoller.
-Status unknown.
+Built by Ernest Rau; structural engineer, Vladimir Busch; job captain, Samuel Nylen; B/W photos by Ezra Stoller.
+Sold to Herbert Dubow.